UPDATE (2-4, 6:30 p.m.) The 18-year-old female University of Arkansas student who was hit by a car when crossing a crosswalk has died.

 The driver was given two citations: failure to yield to a pedestrian in a crosswalk and use of a handheld device while driving, according to Crain.

-The victim was reported to be in serious condition and was transported to Washington Regional, Crain said.
+The victim was reported to be in serious condition and was transported to Washington Regional.

-The accident took place on February, 2, around 4 p.m. at Garland Avenue between the Garland Parking Garage and a set of dorms, according to Crain.
+The accident took place on February, 2, around 4 p.m. at Garland Avenue between the Garland Parking Garage and a set of dorms, Crain said.

-Stay with KNWA News and we will provide more information as it becomes available.
+Stay with Fox 24 News and we will provide more information as it becomes available.